tylerlight071/Nexus-Pet-Portal/README.md

 (You will set the password to your own on first login)

+- To create a new user, go to User Management in the ADMIN Dashboard
+- Go to Register New User
+- Enter the desired username, password and user level.
+You can now log into the new user account.

+(For resetting forgotten passwords, from User Management, enter Update user information, log in via Sudo ADMIN and simply reset the password to **'password'**)

 ## System Requirements 💻

 Nexus Pet Portal is developed using Python.
 To run this application from the source code, you need: